Your Ski Travel Insurance comes with a number of benefits. These include:

 For winter sports insurance, these exclusions include being unable to claim for theft of your ski equipment if it isn’t report to the police within 48 hours and you don’t get a written police report.
 You also can’t claim for piste closures if you have not obtained confirmation of the resort closure or if not all the facilities are totally closed.

 Have more questions about our travel insurance policies?
-You can refer to our Travel Insurance FAQs to find more answers to your queries.
+You can refer to our Help Centre to find more answers to your queries.

 Latest from our blog View more